-The non-invasive rhinoplasty using dermal fillers is a bespoke procedure carried out by by specially-trained GMC-Registered doctors.
+The non-invasive rhinoplasty using dermal fillers is a bespoke procedure carried out by Dr Ross Perry at our London clinics.
 Prices vary according to the quantity of filler required for the optimum result.

-The price will therefore be confirmed at consultation with one of our Aesthetic Doctors.
+The price will therefore be confirmed at consultation.
 As an indication, the expected cost of a procedure is outlined below: